-The Master of Science in Business Analytics (MSBA) is proud to announce the SAS Certificate in Business Analytics.
-Endorsed by SAS, the 15-credit certificate will be available to MSBA students this fall.
+The Master of Science in Business Analytics (MSBA) program is proud to announce the SAS Joint Certificate in Business Analytics.
+Endorsed by SAS®, the 15-credit certificate will be available to MSBA students this fall.
 Participants will analyze real-world data using a variety of analytics, from simple descriptive methods to more sophisticated predictive and prescriptive approaches.

-What students at the George Washington University School of Business (GWSB) are learning could land them the hottest jobs today.
-GWSB is embedding SAS® Analytics technology, coursework and faculty into programs to cultivate high-demand analytics talent.
-A massive study of 54 million employee profiles on PayScale.com recently examined which career skills translated into salary bumps.
-Knowledge of SAS was No. 1.
+What students at the GW School of Business (GWSB) are learning could land them the hottest jobs today.
+GWSB is embedding SAS Analytics technology, coursework and faculty into programs to cultivate high-demand analytics talent.
+A massive study of 54 million employee profiles recently examined which career skills translated into salary bumps — and knowledge of SAS was number one on the list.

 The certificate is available only to students enrolled in the MSBA program, effective fall 2016.